Igglybuff/awesome-piracy/readme.md

 - [Gerbera](https://github.com/gerbera/gerbera) UPnP Media Server for 2018 (Based on MediaTomb)
 - [Serviio](http://serviio.org/) Serviio is a free media server.
 It allows you to stream your media files (music, video or images) to renderer devices (e.g. a TV set, Blu-ray player, games console or mobile phone) on your connected home network.
 - [OSMC](https://osmc.tv/) OSMC (short for Open Source Media Center) is a Linux distribution based on Debian that brings Kodi to a variety of devices.
+- [Subsonic](http://www.subsonic.org/pages/index.jsp) Music and movie streaming server with a client app and web frontend

 ## Plex
 - [linuxserver/docker-plex](https://github.com/linuxserver/docker-plex) LinuxServer.io Plex Media Server docker image